sauvikbiswas/Y-Finance/posts/basics-spend.md

 $ post_id : basics-spend
-$ post_title : 01: Spend as your life depends on it
+$ post_title : 01: Spend, because your life depends on it
 $ post_group : 01: Three things to do with money
 $ post_last_update: 2021-05-02